-In the UK, the Policing and Crime Act 2017 added financial sanctions violations to the list of offenses eligible for deferred prosecution agreements (DPAs).
+In the UK, the Policing and Crime Act 2017 provides that sanctions violations are some of the offenses eligible for deferred prosecution agreements (DPAs).

 For more on potential outcomes of criminal enforcement in the US and UK, see here.

 In France, the DPA-like procedure (called Judicial Convention of Public Interest or "CJIP") is not available for violations of economic sanctions.

 The plea bargaining procedure (called Appearance in Court Following Prior Guilty Plea or "CRPC") is applicable, thus allowing offenders (whether individuals or legal entities) to enter into a plea bargain with the Public Prosecutor.
 In cases, with judicial approval, the offender does not face trial, but instead may be subject to: (i) a fine not to exceed the fine amount provided by Article 459 of the Customs Code, (ii) imprisonment for a term not to exceed 1 year, and (iii) ancillary sanctions provided by law for the violation of economic sanctions.
 This procedure however requires the defendant to admit guilt.